Probing hidden-charm decay properties of $P_c$ states in a molecular scenario: states as pure molecules

-Here, we firstly adopt an S-wave Gaussian function in Eq.~(\ref{GW}) to estimate the relative wave function for the $P_c$ states in the meson-baryon picture.
-The wave function contains an undetermined oscillating parameter $\beta_{P_c}$, which is related to the root mean square radius of the $P_c$ state.
-For an $S-$wave loosely bound molecule composed of two hadrons, the typical molecular size can be estimated as $r\sim1/{\sqrt{2\mu(M_A+M_B-M)}}$ with its reduced mass $\mu=\frac{M_AM_B}{M_A+M_B}$ \cite{Weinberg:1962hj,Weinberg:1963zza,Guo:2017jvc}.
+After the hidden-charmed strong decays discussed by the heavy quark symmetry, we further perform a systematic analysis within the quark interchange model.
+Here, we adopt an S-wave Gaussian function with an undetermined oscillating parameter $\beta_{P_c}$ to estimate the relative wave function $R_{lS}(l=0)$ for the $P_c$ states in the meson-baryon picture.
+The $\beta_{P_c}$ is related to the root mean square radius of the $P_c$ state.
+For an $S$-wave loosely bound molecule composed of two hadrons, the typical molecular size can be estimated as $r\sim1/{\sqrt{2\mu(M_A+M_B-M)}}$ with its reduced mass $\mu=\frac{M_AM_B}{M_A+M_B}$ \cite{Weinberg:1962hj,Weinberg:1963zza,Guo:2017jvc}.
 With this input, $\beta_{P_c} $ can be related to the mass of the $P_c$ state,

 Moreover, we still allow $10\%$ uncertainty for this relation in the following numerical calculations.
+This leads to the uncertainties in Figs. \ref{fig:massdenpendence}-\ref{fig:4380}.

 In Fig.~\ref{fig:massdenpendence}, we present the mass dependence of the partial decay width for the $\Sigma_c\bar D^{(*)}$ molecules decaying into the $J/\psi p$ and $\eta_cp$ channels.
 The binding energies for these $\Sigma_c\bar D^{(*)}$ molecules vary from $-50$ to $-1$ MeV.
-With a smaller binding energy, the $P_c$ state has a larger mass, which results in a larger relative momentum in the final state.~As illustrated in Eq.~(\ref{Tll}), the decay width depends on both of the final momentum and the potential $V_\text{eff}(p_c, p, \mu)$.
+With a smaller binding energy, the $P_c$ state has a larger mass, which results in a larger relative momentum in the final state.~As illustrated in Eq.~(\ref{Tll}), the decay width depends on both the final momentum and the potential $V_\text{eff}(p_c, p, \mu)$.
 With the increasing initial and final relative momenta, the spatial factor $\mathcal I_{\text{space}}$ suffers an exponential suppression and the effective potential decreases.
 In the limit of large relative momentum of the final states, the $\mathcal I_{\text{space}}$ and the decay width vanish.
 As shown in Fig. \ref{fig:massdenpendence}, when the binding energy is taken as $-50$ MeV, the decay widths of $P_c\to J/\psi p (\eta_c p)$ become the largest with their smaller phase space.